Course: Peru. Ant Evolution. Aug 4-15

 Aug 15 8am: depart Wayqecha to Cuzco, 4 hrs drive, arriving for lunch in time for afternoon (3pm or later) flights to Lima and beyond.

 COURSE OBJECTIVES. – ANT COURSE is designed for systematists, ecologists, behaviorists, conservation biologists, and other biologists whose research requires a greater understanding of ant taxonomy and field techniques.
 In 2013, emphasis is on the identification of the ant genera and species occurring in the Neotropics.
-Lectures will include background information on the ecology, life histories and of ants.
+Lectures will include background information on the ecology, life histories and evolution of ants.
 Field trips emphasize collecting and sampling techniques, and associated lab work focuses specimen preparation, sorting and labeling.
 Information on equipment, literature, and myrmecological contacts are also presented.

 COURSE SIGNIFICANCE. – Ant Course is a unique opportunity to acquire training that is unavailable elsewhere.
 This course will provide students with 1) the confidence and skills to identify Neotropical ant genera; 2) an understanding of modern specimen processing and curation techniques; 3) an appreciation for the biological diversity of ants; and 4) experience keying to the species level.